Seven Michigan St football players charged in tunnel melee

 The most serious charge is against cornerback Khary Crump, who faces a felony count of felonious assault.
 The charges against the six others are misdemeanors.
 Linebacker Itayvion “Tank” Brown, safety Angelo Grose, cornerback Justin White, defensive end Brandon Wright and defensive end Zion Young are each charged with one count of aggravated assault, and linebacker Jacoby Windmon faces one count of assault and battery.

-No. 3 Michigan plays rival No. 2 Ohio State on the road Saturday a few hours before the Spartans close out their regular-season at No. 11 Penn State, and needing a win to become bowl eligible.
+The charges come ahead of the final regular-season games: No. 3 Michigan plays rival No. 2 Ohio State on the road Saturday a few hours before the Spartans close it out at No. 11 Penn State, and needing a win to become bowl eligible.

 Scuffles broke out in the Michigan Stadium tunnel on Oct.
 29 after the then-No. 4 Wolverines beat the Spartans 29-7.
 Social media posts showed Michigan State players pushing, punching and kicking Michigan’s Ja’Den McBurrows in and near a hallway that doesn’t lead to either locker room.
 Brown, Grose and Young are seen on video getting physical with McBurrows.